johnnys7n/Seoul-Bike-Prediction/README.md

 * Functional Day - NoFunc(Non Functional Hours), Fun(Functional hours)

 ## Data Analysis
-I will be testing three different regression models:
+I will be testing these different regression models:
 1. LinearSVC
 2. RandomForestRegressor
 3. Linear Regression
+4. ElasticNet
+5. Lasso

+## To Do:
-as a first pass then use hyperparameter tuning to find the optimal parameters
+1. as a first pass then use hyperparameter tuning on the RandomForestRegressor to find the optimal parameters.
+After applying a GridSearchCV we will see the increase in the metrics (R2, MAE, MSE).
+2. Check for multicolinearity